package-operator/website/content/en/docs/advanced_features/global-prefix-override.md

 ## Usage Example

-The following `mirror.sh` script demonstrates a the mirroring of the images and the modification of the bootstrap job manifests.
-(Images for version v1.82.2 are mirrored from the namespace `quay.io/package-operator` into the namespace `quay.io/erdii-test/pko-mirror`).
+The following `mirror.sh` script demonstrates the mirroring of the images and the modification of the bootstrap job manifests.
+(Images for version v1.82.2 are mirrored from the registry namespace `quay.io/package-operator` into the registry namespace `quay.io/erdii-test/pko-mirror`).

 ```bash
 #!/bin/bash